 Onboarding checklists employ it effectively by keeping unfinished tasks on top of your user’s mind for any onboarding process.

-The most detailed checklists include the time it takes to complete each task and the value it adds to the user.
 Checklists help break down the intimidating concepts of your product into easy steps.

 After completing all the tasks, the user gets the full discount code:

 The discount code appears only when the user completes all of the checklist steps – aka all the key activation points:

 Prodpad did something very similar in their checklist: